jamespooley/brain-age-prediction/notes/grant-text.md

 In a recent paper, Pardoe at al. (in press) investiagted the effect of subject motion on the morphometric and volumetric estimates used to construct neurodevelopmental "growth charts."
 Using three open datasets involving children, adolescents, and adults with ADHD (ADHD-200; REFERENCE), autism (ABIDE; Di Martino et al., YEAR), and schizophrenia (COBRE; REFERENCE), they examined the effects of motion on cortical thickness estimates and

 Pardoe at al. (in press) used the parameters obtained from rigid-body registration of rs-fMRI scans to approximate the amount of motion in the subject's sMRI scan.
 Given the ease of collection and subsequent ubiquity of rs-fMRI data, such an approach is widely used in the literature (REFERENCE).
 However, it is at best a noisy proxy for the true amount of subject "micro-movement" during an sMRI scan.
 As discussed by Pardoe et al. (in press): "anyone who is familiar with running an MRI scan knows that this assumed relationship will not always be true at the individual level.
 Sometimes an indivdual will move during the structural MRI and not during the rsfMRI acquisition, and vice versa.
 Furthermore, rsfMRI may not always be available."

 In addition to these concerns, the goodness of rs-fMRI data as a proxy for motion during the structural scan was assessed in relation to qualitative ratings of the structural scans, and micro-motion during the structural scan results in degradation of the sMRI image that raters often miss (REFERENCE).

-Thus, there remains a pressing need for accurate and automated methods of motion correction for sMRI.
+Thus, there remains a pressing need for accurate, automated methods of motion correction for sMRI.
 The next section reviews a number of proposals for motion-correcting sMRI data.

 ## Approaches to Motion Correction in MRI